It occurs when the muscles lining the airways of the lungs contract or tense, reducing airflow by 15 percent or more.

 Scientists are still not sure why, but exercise seems to induce bronchospasm in some people.
 Traditionally, exercise-induced bronchospasm was considered a symptom of asthma, but new studies have revealed that this may not be true.

-A 2014 study that surveyed nearly 8,000 French schoolchildren concluded that exercise-induced bronchospasm appears to be a separate and independent asthma condition.
+A 2014 study surveyed nearly 8,000 French schoolchildren and concluded that exercise-induced bronchospasm appears to be a separate and independent asthma condition.

 The same study found that bronchospasms were associated with several types of atopic rhinitis.
 This chronic condition causes the formation of dry crusts in the nasal cavities and the gradual loss of the mucosa lining.